 A German Kinderkrankenpflegerin has completed a three-year degree that specializes in the care of infants, including newborns, pre-mature babies, multiples and infants with special needs.
 Pediatric nurses tend to have completed practical training in hospital maternity wards, nurseries and in neo-natal intensive care units.

 A German Erzieherin has completed a three to five-year degree followed by a year of on-the-job training focusing on the following subjects: psychology, language development, child development, literature, arts, music, health, and physical education.
-A Erzieherin is likely to have 1,200 hours of practical training and 2,880 hours of theoretical training.
+An Erzieherin is likely to have 1,200 hours of practical training and 2,880 hours of theoretical training.

-A German Heilerziehungspfleger has completed a three-year advanced degree in assisting, caring, educating and helping children and adults with special care requirements.
-They provide personal and hygiene assistance including toileting, bathing, lifting, feeding (including feeding tubes) and other daily support needs.
+A German Heilerziehungspfleger has completed a three-year advanced degree in assisting, caring, educating, and helping children and adults with special care requirements.
+They provide personal and hygiene assistance including toileting, bathing, lifting, feeding (including feeding tubes), and other daily support needs.
 They work with patients in either a hospital or home setting.

 A German Ergotherapeut has three years of vocational training or a four-year Bachelor’s Degree.
 They have special training in working with children and adults who have a physical, mental or cognitive disorder.
-Occupational therapists focus on adapting the environment and teaching skills with a goal of increasing their patient’s participation in daily activities.
+Occupational therapists focus on adapting to the environment and teaching skills with the goal of increasing their patient’s participation in daily activities.
 An Ergotherapeut is likely to have 2,700 hours of theoretical training and 1,700 hours of practical training.